Lori Erica Ruff: Suicide

 In the months between the separation and Lori's suicide, she behaved very erratically.
 A neighbor recalled that she and her daughter appeared to be undernourished and that Lori would often ramble incoherently to herself while pacing back and forth outside.
 She also began sending harassing emails to the Ruffs, created a scene at a custody exchange, and stole a set of house keys from them.
 The harassment was so severe that the Ruffs filed a cease and desist order just before Lori's death.

 On December 24, 2010, Lori's body was discovered in her car in the Ruffs' driveway, dead from a self-inflicted gunshot wound.
 In the car were two suicide notes: One 11‑page note addressed to "my wonderful husband" and another addressed to her daughter, to be opened on her 18th birthday.
 The Ruffs opened and read the letter, but it contained only "ramblings from a clearly disturbed person" and no details about Lori's past.
 Authorities believe she initially traveled to the home with the intent of harming the family.

 Investigation

 Discovery of past

 After Lori's funeral, some of the Ruffs drove to Leonard to see if they could find out more about her in her house.
-The house was discovered in disarray, with piles of dirty dishes, laundry, and trash stacked up around the house, as well as shredded documents and papers with incoherent scribblings on them.
+The house was discovered in disarray, with piles of dirty dishes, laundry, and stacks of trash, as well as shredded documents and papers with incoherent scribblings on them.
 They then discovered the lock box in a closet, pried it open with a screwdriver, and discovered the documentation of Ruff's past.
 Papers found in the lock box included the birth certificate of Becky Sue Turner, a judge's ruling granting a name change to Lori Erica Kennedy, and a paper with several seemingly random scribblings.
 A friend of the family of the real Becky Sue Turner verified that she had died in a house fire at the age of 2.